timbleck/timbleck/README.md

-Hi, I’m Tim Bleck, a passionate and visionary manager & engineer.
-I build successful teams and high-quality applications.
-My heart beats for the agile principles, software craftsmanship, and team autonomy to build the best products while delivering high-quality code.
+Hi, I’m Tim Bleck.
+I'm passionate about building successful teams and high-quality software solutions.
+My heart beats for the agile principles, software craftsmanship, and empowered teams.
 You can conntact me on https://www.linkedin.com/in/timbleck/.